vectara/vectara-docs/www/docs/learn/question-answer/overview.md

 }
 ```

-This turns off <Config v="names.product"/>'s "question-answering" mode and
+This `RESPONSE` setting disables <Config v="names.product"/>'s "question-answering" mode and
 instead tells it to find similar questions.

-You can also add a [filter expression](/docs/common-use-cases/filtering-by-metadata/filter-overview)
+You can also add a [filter expression](/docs/learn/metadata-search-filtering/filter-overview)
 of `part.is_title = true` to *only* match the questions.

 ## Combine question matching and answering